Luisg882/meal-generator/README.md

 - **Food Choices**
     - This section has all the food choices available, for this project, it was picked 10 food choices, 5 of them were proteins and the other 5 were carbohydrates to balance the diet.
     - When clicked they are going to appear on the Meal section.
+    - This section is going to remain hidden until the user makes the calcualtion of his caloric needs.

     ![image of the food choices](/assets/images/food-selection.webp)